 Chia seed is another nutritional superfood, packed with fibre, vitamins and minerals.
 Chia seeds are also rich in omega 3 fats.
 In this recipe, the chia seeds are soaked with the quinoa in water to form a gel which helps to hold the muffins together.
 Read more about the health benefits of chia seed here

-I use apple puree in this recipe, which adds a delicious sweetness.
+I use apple puree in these quinoa muffins, which adds a delicious sweetness.
 But if you prefer you could use mashed banana.
 2 mashed bananas will be the equivalent of two thirds of a cup of apple purée, which will make 8 muffins.
 In addition, I use a little honey to sweeten the muffins.
 But if you prefer you could use maple syrup, or molasses which adds a lovely caramel flavour.
 I also add a few handfuls of sultanas, but these are optional.

 You can also vary the spices in the recipe.
-I love these healthy breakfast muffins with a mixture of ginger and cinnamon, which makes a lovely gingerbread flavour, but you could also try allspice or cardamom.
+I love these quinoa muffins with a mixture of ginger and cinnamon, which makes a lovely gingerbread flavour, but you could also try allspice or cardamom.
 Or a teaspoonful of mixed spice will also work well.

 You'll also need eggs, which add more protein and nutrients, and help to bind the muffins.
-There is also a small amount of butter in the recipe.
-If you prefer, you could switch the butter for a healthy oil.
+There is also a small amount of olive oil in the recipe.
+If you prefer, you could use melted butter or another healthy oil.

 The small amount of lemon juice is important as it reacts with the bicarbonate of soda to make the muffins rise.
 Rest assured, you won't notice the flavour of it in the muffins.
 If you don't have lemon juice, then the same quantity of white or apple cider vinegar will do the same job.

-- This recipe is very simple and easy.
-Bring the quinoa, chia seed, butter, sultanas and water to the boil and leave to soak and soften for 20 minutes.
+Bring the quinoa, chia seed, sultanas and water to the boil and leave to soak and soften for 20 minutes.
 This stage is important as otherwise you will end up with crunchy grains of uncooked quinoa which will spoil your muffins.

-2. Add the remaining ingredients.
+Add all of the remaining ingredients to the quinoa.
 Use a pan which is large enough to fit everything in.
 That way, you'll only have one pot to wash up:)

 You can also follow me on Pinterest and Facebook.